apache/systemds/beginners-guide-to-dml-and-pydml.md

 ---
 layout: global
-title: DML and PyDML Programming Guide
+title: Beginner's Guide to DML and PyDML
-description: DML and PyDML Programming Guide
+description: Beginner's Guide to DML and PyDML
 ---
 <!--
 {% comment %}